-The 8 Best Low-Carb Beers You Can Actually Drink on the Keto Diet
+The 10 Best Low-Carb Beers You Can Actually Drink on the Keto Diet

 These brews will quench your thirst without blowing your carb budget.

+When it comes to low-carb beers, you might want to focus on "light" beers.
+Their carb counts are always lower and they usually contain less alcohol (as measured by the percent of "alcohol by volume," or ABV) than their regular counterparts.
 That said, some have more carbs than others.
 And they vary in calories too.
-“To be labeled as ‘light’ the product needs to have one-third fewer calories compared to the full-calorie version,” explains Taylor C. Wallace, PhD, principal and CEO of the Think Healthy Group and adjunct professor in the Department of Nutrition and Food Studies at George Mason University.
+“To be labeled as ‘light,’ the product needs to have one-third fewer calories compared to the full-calorie version,” Taylor C. Wallace, PhD, principal and CEO of the Think Healthy Group and adjunct professor in the Department of Nutrition and Food Studies at George Mason University, tells Health.

-95 calories, 5g carbs, 3.5% ABV
+95 calories, 5 g carbs, 3.5% ABV

 At 5 grams carbohydrate per serving, Amstel Light is about middle of the road for this category.
 It's also light on the palate and quite refreshing.